Table of Contents

-When you ask an employee for their feedback or input, it shows that you trust and value them.
+When you ask an employee for their feedback or input, it shows you trust and value them.
 This goes a long way for building trust with employees and creating a culture where people are comfortable to share ideas, innovate, and improve.

 As Forbes shares in their article:

 “Top ranked leaders (those who average a score at the 83rd percentile on leadership effectiveness) are also at the top in asking for feedback, based on research we’ve drawn from our database of 360° reviews.
 Is this a coincidence?
 I think not.”

 Why Asking for Employee Feedback May be Challenging Yet Constructive